 Roll it out.

-Using soft tissue mobilization tools such as a soft foam roller, the Fascia Blaster, the Fibroblaster, or even a small ball, can be beneficial for your fascia.
+Using soft tissue mobilization tools such as a soft foam roller, or even a small ball, can be beneficial for your fascia.
 Like stretching, using a foam roller on your fascia is different than on your muscles.
 Be gentle and slow in your movements, and when you find an area of tension hold sustained pressure for three to five minutes.
 You may practice self-massage with the same rules (see below.)

 Try assisted fascial release.